dstrunk/dstrunk.github.io/_posts/2015/2015-03-11-one-cool-trick-to-sassify.md

 ---
 layout: blog/show
 title: Changing CSS to Sass in Bower dependencies
-date: 2015-03-11 11:17:08.000000000 -04:00
 ---
 I'm working on an updated version of our company's online styleguide at work, and wanted to modernize it by introducing [Bower](//bower.io/) and [Gulp](//gulpjs.com) into the build process.
 This will make it easier to update and share with other developers as our team grows.

 Early in the process, I ran into a problem: I wanted to include [normalize.css](necolas.github.com/normalize.css/) via bower, then include that in the Sass stylesheet.
 The issue with this is, normalize is a CSS file.
 Including this file in Sass results in a CSS `@import 'normalize.css'` at compile time, which is not a best practice in most cases\*.
 We need the file to end with `.scss` or `.sass` to properly integrate it with our other Sass files.